-- Physical abuse assault, hitting, slapping, punching, kicking, hair-pulling, biting, pushing, rough handling, scalding and burning, physical punishments, inappropriate or unlawful use of restraint, making someone purposefully uncomfortable, involuntary isolation or confinement, misuse of medication, forcible feeding or withholding food, unauthorized restraint, restricting movement. - Domestic violence or abuse this type of abuse can be characterised by any of the indicators of abuse outlined in this briefing relating to: psychological, physical, sexual financial, emotional.
-Domestic violence and abuse includes any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality.
+- Physical abuse assault, hitting, slapping, punching, kicking, hair-pulling, biting, pushing, rough handling, scalding and burning, physical punishments, inappropriate or unlawful use of restraint, making someone purposefully uncomfortable, involuntary isolation or confinement, misuse of medication, forcible feeding or withholding food, unauthorized restraint, restricting movement. - Honour based abuse encompasses Incidents/crimes which have been committed to protect/defend the honour of the family and/or the community including female genital mutilation (FGM), forced marriage and practices such as breast ironing.
+Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
+It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
+All forms of HBA are abuse (regardless if the motivation) and should be handled and escalated as such.
+Professionals in all agencies, individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - Domestic violence or abuse this type of abuse can be characterised by any of the indicators of abuse outlined in this briefing relating to: psychological, physical, sexual financial, emotional.
+Domestic violence and abuse includes any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality. - Sexual abuse Rape, attempted rape or sexual assault, inappropriate touch anywhere, non-consensual masturbation of either or both persons, non-consensual sexual penetration or attempted penetration of the vagina, anus or mouth, any sexual activity that the person lacks the capacity to consent to, inappropriate looking, sexual teasing or innuendo or sexual harassment, sexual photography or forced use of pornography or witnessing of sexual acts, Indecent exposure. - Sexual harassment unwanted conducts of a sexual nature that can occur online and offline, sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated, and/or create a hostile, offensive or sexualised environment. - Psychological or emotional abuse Enforced social isolation and/or preventing someone accessing services, educational and social opportunities and seeing friends, removing mobility or communication aids or intentionally leaving someone unattended when they need assistance, preventing someone from meeting their religious and cultural needs, preventing the expression of choice and opinion, failure to respect privacy, preventing stimulation, meaningful occupation or activities, intimidation, coercion, harassment, use of threats, humiliation, bullying, swearing or verbal abuse, addressing a person in a patronising or infantilising way, threats of harm or abandonment, cyber bullying.

-Honour based violence - Incidents/crimes which have been committed to protect/defend the honour of the family and/or the community.
-This involves community pressures and therefore can be committed by the family themselves and or individuals of the community (may include multiple perpetrators).
-Honour based violence includes: coercive/controlling behaviour, female genital mutilation, forced marriage and breast ironing.

-Sexual abuse - Rape, attempted rape or sexual assault, inappropriate touch anywhere, non- consensual masturbation of either or both persons, non- consensual sexual penetration or attempted penetration of the vagina, anus or mouth, any sexual activity that the person lacks the capacity to consent to, inappropriate looking, sexual teasing or innuendo or sexual harassment, sexual photography or forced use of pornography or witnessing of sexual acts, Indecent exposure.